sparkflows/sparkflows-docs/docs/user-guide/data-preparation/aggregate.rst

 Aggregate
 ==========

-Fire Insights provides processors that show aggregates for combinations of values in the selected columns.
+Sparkflows provides processors that show aggregates for combinations of values in the selected columns.

-Aggregate Processors in Fire Insights
+Aggregate Processors in Sparkflows
 ----------------------------------------